 the Modest Sphinx or Poplar Sphinx,

-This large poplar/willow feeder is not reported in Lake County.
+This large poplar/willow feeder is probably quite common in Harney.

 They are a heavy bodied species.

-There may be naturally occuring hybrids in Lake County.
+There may be naturally occuring hybrids in Harney.

 The grey-blue eyespot of the hindwing gives this species its name.

 Larvae feed on birches, willows, cherries and oaks.